FireRadical22/Modern-Pong-Game/README.md

    1. Unity Game Engine
        The main game engine used for the implementation of the game.
 The engine can also allow generate builds that are downloadable by people to play the game

+   2. C# Programming
+       The language used to run the game implemented

+   3. GitHub
+       Tool for collaboration

+   4. SoundTrap
+       For Creating Sound Effects

 ## Software Design: